muhamedyoussry/STL-CPP/1. Vector/README.md

 - `capacity()` returns the size of the storage space allocated for the vector.
 - `max_size()` returns number of the maximum elements that can be inserted to this vector.
 - `empty()` returns Returns whether the vector is empty.

+### Vector Iterators
+- `begin()` return an iterator pointing to the first element in the vector.
+- `end()` return an iterator poniting to the theoritical element that follows the last element in vector.
+So, to reach the last element you can access ut using `vector,end() - 1`.
+- `rbegin()` returns a reverse iterator pointing to the last element in the vector (reverse beginning).
+It moves from last to first element.
+- `rend()` returns a reverse iterator pointing to the theoretical element.